lifeisbeautifu1/Notes/README.md

-Very nice beginer Angular Project.
+### Very nice beginner Angular Project.

-In this project we use components, services, directives and much more!
+### In this project we use components, services, directives and much more!

-Thanks tippy.js for nice tooltips.
+### Thanks tippy.js for nice tooltips.